scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Melee
 - **Level Required:** 6/16

 Only usable against a target that rolls 4 or more defense dice.
 Slide your blade between the joints of their armor, stabbing your weapon home.
 Make an normal weapon attack against a target.
 The target can only roll defense dice equal to their Dexterity.
-On hit deal normal weapon damage, adding a wound die on crit.
+On hit deal normal weapon damage, adding a wound die on a critical.

 ***Enhanced:*** The targets superior defense dice are replaced with normal defense dice.
-On crit, the target takes a random lesser wound instead of adding a wound die.
+On a critical, the target takes a random lesser wound instead of adding a wound die.

 ___
 #### Disarm